fineoio/fineo-client/docs/getting-started.md

 }
 ```

-If you try to read the data in SQLLine you will just see the fields that you created in the schema.
+This includes two fields that was not present in the 'schema_demo' schema and "pont3" is misspelled.
+Right now, attempting to read the data in SqlLine will just yield the known fields in the schema (e.g. `text`, `point`, and `timestamp`).

-Let's go and fix that schema so we can see all the new data we are sending.
-In the 'Schema' tab in the app, select 'demo'.
-Then we add the two fields that we want:

- * point2
- * point3

-We also need to add an alias for ```point3``` from ```pont3``` to resolve that "mistyping" we made when sending the data.

-Great!
-Now, when we query with SQLLine, we see:
- * the original data points
- * the new data points
- * fixed spelling on "pont3" to "point3"
+To fix this, start by opening the Schema tab in the web application and then selecting 'schema_demo'

+Add the two fields:

+  1. name: point2, type: integer
+  2. name: point3, type: integer

+An alias also needs to be added for ```point3``` to correct the ```pont3``` field sent above.
+Hit Save to store these changes.

+Now, when querying SqlLine, all the original data points will be present, as well as the new fields and the spelling of `pont3` is transparently fixed to `point3`.

 ## Next Steps